 You can install Kafka by using a package manager, or you can download the tarball and extract it to your local machine directly.

-Select a mirror from the Kafka download site and download the tarball.
-The following command downloads Apache Kafka version 2.6:
+Download the tarball from the Apache Kafka download site.
+The following command downloads Apache Kafka version 3.5:

 Run the following commands to untar the Kafka archive, and

 ls -al command to list the contents of the